scottnath/retropie-with-dual-x-arcades/README.md

 ## A note on Arcade Mames

 For whatever reason, the mapping doesn't match in Mame.
-Connect a keyboard to your RasPi and go update the system-wide controls by hitting `tab`
+Connect a keyboard to your RasPi and go update the system-wide controls while inside any MAME game by hitting `tab`.
+Test your games...I ran into a few other MAME's that needed updating.

 ## What's different in this retroarch.cfg